Expat Exchange

 What are the schools in the Dominican Republic like?

 "The International School of Santo Domingo (ISSD) is one of the best international schools in the Dominican Republic.
 It is an independent, co-educational day school offering an American-style curriculum for students from Pre-Kindergarten to Grade 12.
 ISSD is accredited by the Middle States Association of Colleges and Schools and the Dominican Ministry of Education.
 The school offers a rigorous academic program, with a focus on developing critical thinking skills, problem solving, and communication.
 The American School of Santo Domingo (ASSD) is another excellent international school in the Dominican Republic.
 It is a private, co-educational day school offering an American-style curriculum for students from Pre-Kindergarten to Grade 12.
 ASSD is accredited by the Middle States Association of Colleges and Schools and the Dominican Ministry of Education.
 The school offers a comprehensive academic program, with a focus on developing critical thinking skills, problem solving, and communication.
 The British School of Santo Domingo (BSSD) is a top-notch bilingual school in the Dominican Republic.
 It is an independent, co-educational day school offering a British-style curriculum for students from Pre-Kindergarten to Grade 12.
 BSSD is accredited by the British Schools Examination Council and the Dominican Ministry of Education.
 The school offers a rigorous academic program, with a focus on developing critical thinking skills, problem solving, and communication.
 The French School of Santo Domingo (FSSD) is another excellent bilingual school in the Dominican Republic.
 It is a private, co-educational day school offering a French-style curriculum for students from Pre-Kindergarten to Grade 12.
 FSSD is accredited by the French Ministry of Education and the Dominican Ministry of Education.
-The school offers a comprehensive academic program, with a focus on developing critical thinking skills, problem solving, and communication," explained one expat living in Dominican Rep.
+The school offers a comprehensive academic program, with a focus on developing critical thinking skills, problem solving, and communication," commented one expat when asked about in Dominican Rep.

 Is the cost of living in the Dominican Republic high?